samsonjs/samhuri.net/public/posts/2007/04/a-triple-booting-schizophrenic-macbook.md

  * Install OS X to a single partition filling your disk (optionally use your existing OS X intall)
  * Install <a href="http://refit.sourceforge.net/">rEFIt</a> (no need to reboot just yet)
- * Re-partition your disk into 3 partitions with <tt>diskutil resizeVolume</tt>, reboot and confirm it all works
+ * Re-partition your disk into 3 partitions with <code>diskutil resizeVolume</code>, reboot and confirm it all works
  * Boot the Vista install DVD and install to disk0s4 aka Partition 4
  * Install Gentoo (or other distro) to disk0s3 aka /dev/sda3